Rep. Marjorie Taylor Greene endorsed the execution of Democrats in old Facebook posts, report says

 But Greene’s office did not respond to questions about why the posts and “likes” remained on her page if she did not agree with them.
 Many of the posts included in the CNN article are no longer visible.
 It’s unclear whether Greene changed her privacy settings or Facebook removed the posts.
 The social media company did not respond to a request for comment.

-Rep. Don Beyer, a Democrat from Virginia, was among those calling for Greene’s resignation.
+Rep. Don Beyer (D-Va.) was among those calling for Greene’s resignation.

-“So you aren’t denying you wrote called for the deaths of political leaders, you aren’t taking responsibility, you aren’t apologizing, you aren’t even saying it was wrong,” he wrote on Twitter, responding to Greene’s statement.
+“So you aren’t denying you … called for the deaths of political leaders, you aren’t taking responsibility, you aren’t apologizing, you aren’t even saying it was wrong,” he wrote on Twitter, responding to Greene’s statement.
 “You’re just blaming others.
 Your conduct does not reflect creditably on the House, and you should resign.”

 Greene has a history of singling out Democrats — especially Pelosi — with threatening and ominous rhetoric.
 Before she ran for office, Greene circulated a petition to have Pelosi impeached.
 In February 2019, she led a group of Trump supporters into the speaker’s office, where she accused Pelosi of “treason” and suggested she “shall suffer death or shall be imprisoned.”

-In now-deleted posts, Greene “liked” one comment encouraging her to “beat Pelosi’s ass” and another that advocated for Pelosi’s ouster “through removal or death, doesn’t matter, as long as she goes.”
+In now-deleted posts, Greene “liked” one comment encouraging her to “beat Pelosi’s a--” and another that advocated Pelosi’s ouster “through removal or death, doesn’t matter, as long as she goes.”

 In others, she criticized FBI agents not being sufficiently loyal to Trump.
 She “liked” one comment that proposed capital punishment for those law enforcement officials, reading: “Trump already said there were some great ones working with FBI but some have fallen and quite frankly need to be hung for TREASON!”

-And in another Facebook post, surfaced by the liberal media watchdog group Media Matters for America and also published Tuesday, Greene endorsed the gruesome conspiracy dubbed “Frazzledrip," which involves Clinton, her aide Huma Abedin, satanic ritual and child murder.
+And in another Facebook post, surfaced by the liberal media watchdog group Media Matters for America and also published Tuesday, Greene endorsed the gruesome conspiracy theory dubbed “Frazzledrip,” which involves Clinton, her aide Huma Abedin, satanic ritual and child murder.
 A commenter called it “another hillary hit.”

 Greene replied: “I post things sometimes to see who knows things.
 Most the time people don’t.”